rust-lang/rfcs/text/0000-ignore_result.md

 It's clearer, using a `match` statement not only is unnecessarily verbose in these cases, but also may seem like there's unimplemented logic, when it's intended.

-A possible alternative would be using `let _ = ...`, this silences alerts about not using `Result`(s) or `Options`(s), but it is unclear to newer Rustaceans, confusing in general and doesn't benefit from IDE auto-completion as much as a method would do.
+A possible alternative would be using `let _ = ...`, this silences alerts about not using `Result`(s) or `Options`(s).
+But it's unclear to newer Rustaceans, confusing in general and doesn't benefit from IDE auto-completion as much as a method would do.

 Not implementing this method wouldn't be a big deal, but it would mean less convenience for Rust users.